Leathers and Grains

 Here are the pebble grain cowhides, a beautiful leather with a lightly-embossed tight grain and a finish that’s easy to keep clean.
 They are soft and flexible, but still durable, and they come in 21 different colors:

-Thicker Cowhides, including the “Bomber” Cowhides
+Thicker Full-Grain Cowhides, including the “Bomber” Cowhides

-These are our amazingly thick cowhides, great for larger Bibles.
+These are our amazingly thick full-grain cowhides, great for larger Bibles.
 They feel soft and flexible, but we can also add some extra reinforcement inside so they are not too floppy on a larger, heavy Bible.

 Smooth Cowhides